3 Cold Calling Scripts that Can Warm Up Your Outreach

 February 28, 2019

-Editor's Note: As we start the second half of 2019, we're looking back at some of the year's most popular posts on the LinkedIn Sales Blog.
-This one ranked No. 4.
+Editor's Note: As 2020 begins, we're looking back at some of 2019's most popular posts on the LinkedIn Sales Blog.
+This one ranked No. 3.

 The common cold call has been known to cause severe discomfort among even the sweetest-tempered of sales prospects.
 Fortunately, sellers have discovered a cure: warmth.